atolab/cdds-util/README.md

-# cdds-blob
+# cdds-util
-This is a small C library that provides a series of utilities funcitons for Cycloine DDS.
+This is a small C library that provides a series of utilities funcitons for Cyclone DDS.
 At the present time the following are available:

 - Utilities for reading / writing CDR data